 this generic function, it is converted into a class metaobject.

-This is done by looking up the class name with FIND-CLASS
+This is done by looking up the class name with FIND-CLASS.
+If

 function.
 The newly created generic function metaobject is returned.

-argument and the class specified by the :GENERIC-FUNCTION-CLASS
+generic-function argument and the class specified by the :GENERIC-FUNCTION-CLASS argument are

 needed.